About Me

 I focus on both partners going deep into your experiences and feelings – uncovering the vulnerable emotions beneath arguments.
 Together, we map and understand these negative cycles so you can rebuild connection.

 Perfectly normal!
 Many couples start this way.
-Book your initial 30-min consultation (£45) to see if we are a good match.
+Book your first couples therapy session to see if we are a good match.
 No obligation to continue.
-Most couples feel hopeful after the initial consultation.
+Most couples feel hopeful after the initial session.

 Never.
 My role is understanding both truths.
 I help you hear each other.
 Both of your stories matter.